 As a sponsor, you definitely need to have brokers in your real estate syndication team. .
 Before you start searching for them, you need to identify your three major markets and start finding brokers in those markets that control 80% of the inventory.
 And in most markets, there are 5-10% of the brokers do 80% of the deals.

-You want to find out who those brokers, ask around other GPs, get on the internet.
+If you want to find out who those brokers are, ask around other GPs, and get on the internet.
 There are plenty of resources available to help you find out who the leading brokers are.
 You want to build relationships with those people to get to know you and start to trust you.
 As a result, they will send you their deals.

 Before going out there looking for brokers, ask yourself the following questions:

 Let’s say you pick Austin as your market.
 So you have to find out the top brokers in Austin specializing in apartment buildings and doing a large number of transactions.
 You can find some of these brokers even using free tools like Loopnet.
 Get there and start building a broker database.